kalamos-care/sex_ed/README.md

 This repository is meant to be an opinionated starting place to craft sexual education for people of all ages.

-We owe many thanks to the National COalition for Sexual Health and Altarum, who developed structure of our sexual education framework. (insert additional credit here)
+We owe many thanks to the National Coalition for Sexual Health and Altarum, who developed structure of our sexual education framework. (insert additional credit here)

 ---